stevenleeds/MONC_pp/README.md

 "xcm.syscfg" sets the paths on the xcm

 The input files are located at e.g.
-/nfs/see-fs-01_users/"yourname"/MONCin/bomex/small_100/ (on the see systems)
+/nfs/see-fs-01_users/"yourname"/MONCin/bomex/small_100/ (on the SEE systems in Leeds)

+**AVAILABLE VARIABLES**

+* See fieldslist.py for a list of fields and their description.

 **ADDING A VARIABLE**

-* Append the variable to the corresponding list in fieldslist.py
+* Append the variable to the corresponding list in fieldslist.py (see the top of this file for more details)

 * Add the output function and the calculation of the variable to pp_MONC.py.
-Output funtions are
+Output functions are

   process_var: process statistics and make cross sections